awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup.md

       kubectl apply -f prometheus-eks.yaml
       ```

-### Installing the CloudWatch Agent on Amazon EKS clusters with the Fargate launch type<a name="ContainerInsights-Prometheus-Setup-install-agent-EKS-fargate"></a>
+#### Installing the CloudWatch agent on Amazon EKS clusters with the Fargate launch type<a name="ContainerInsights-Prometheus-Setup-install-agent-EKS-fargate"></a>

 To install the CloudWatch agent with Prometheus support on an Amazon EKS cluster with the Fargate launch type, follow these steps\.